BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 Science does not converge gently upon a fixed truth; rather, it drifts ever further, and ever more boldly away from any assumed starting point.
 Cognition projects its own distinctions onto a reality that is itself entirely devoid of distinctions.
-In doing so, it seizes a freedom that is nowhere "provided for" or guaranteed by reality itself---**a radically self-produced, rather than externally legitimated, freedom**.
+In doing so, it seizes a freedom that is nowhere "provided for" or guaranteed by reality itself---**a radically self-produced, rather than externally legitimated freedom**.

 Even the attempt to label this freedom as "causeless" (spontaneous or uncaused) would merely be another judgment regarding causation and attribution.
 It would be just one more act of cognition, entirely unable to escape the inescapable loop of its own constructedness.